esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/05-comparing-agile-methodologies.md

 > | 9  | Amount of work for a work-item is estimated in story points                          |
 > | 10 | Regular fixed length sprints (1-4 weeks)                                             |
 >
+> You can write down your answer by combining the letters in the cells (A-J)
+> with the numbers of the possible values (1-10).
+>
 > > ## Solution
 > >
 > > | Aspect              | Scrum | Kanban |